clarkwinkelmann/blog.clarkwinkelmann.com/_posts/2016-08-18-and-i-started-a-blog.md

 as share insights about projects I'm working on.

 Why ?
-I've been contributing to the [open-source community](https://github.com/clarkwinkelmann) for some time already, but often I feel like I'm not sharing all the knowledge I gained or added.
+I've been contributing to the [open-source community](https://github.com/clarkwinkelmann) for some time already, but generally don't share all the knowledge I gained while working on a project.
+I merely share the code (and *sometimes* the doc) without going further.

+This was a way to get things done quicker so I could work on something else.
+Now that I do more serious stuff and that I'm more confident in doing things *sort of* right, it's time to share more !

 Let's keep this simple, with a list.
-Things I often face:
+Things-I-often-face-and-others-will-too:

 - Trouble setting up dev environment
 - Getting the minimum required knowledge of a software to fix things like URLs or typos